mejia-dev/epicodus-capstone-mvp/Timetracker.md

   * 1:10pm PST -
     * Will first work on resolving enemy scoring as mentioned above.
     * Running into some issues determining what exactly is causing the scoring inconsistency.
+      * After breaking down the code more, realized that the issue is actually just due to the fact that the game is spawning multiple enemies for each position.
+Will turn globalEnemySpawnedList into a Set instead using the unique id.

 * 2024-04-30 - 11.48 hours total